pooja-soni31/Power-BI-Dashboard/README.md

 🎯 Business Objective:-
 The primary objectives of this project are to:
-.Convert raw sales data into clean, structured, and analysis-ready datasets .Provide clear visibility into sales, profit, quantity, and order performance .Enable analysis by category, subcategory, region, and time .Identify growth patterns, seasonality, and performance fluctuations
+1.Convert raw sales data into clean, structured, and analysis-ready datasets 2.Provide clear visibility into sales, profit, quantity, and order performance 3.Enable analysis by category, subcategory, region, and time 4.Identify growth patterns, seasonality, and performance fluctuations

 🧩 Dashboard Structure:-
 Page 1: Sales Overview